ArpitaSatsangi/Time-Series-Forecasting-for-Energy-Consumption/README.md

  * Performance - regularization, auto proning, missing values treatment
  * language support, integrable, portable

-## 1. Time Series Forecasting for Energy Consumption:
+## 3. Time Series Forecasting for Energy Consumption:
 * Dataset Exploration: Initial analysis and visualization of the PJME hourly dataset, showcasing energy consumption trends.
 * Train-Test Split: Division of the dataset into training and test sets, with the split occurring at the start of 2015.

-## 2. XGBoost Model Training and Evaluation:
+## 4. XGBoost Model Training and Evaluation:
 * Feature Engineering: Creation of time-related features to enhance model understanding.
 * Model Selection: Adoption of the XGBoost algorithm for time series forecasting.
 * Forecasting and Evaluation: Training the model on the training set, forecasting on the test set, and assessing performance using Root Mean Squared Error (RMSE).
 * Error Analysis: Identification of best and worst prediction days, providing insights into model strengths and weaknesses.

-## 3. Results:
+## 5. Detailed Results:

 ![01  PJME energy used in MW](https://github.com/ArpitaSatsangi/Time-Series-Forecasting/assets/107709451/cb4caeaa-4fa9-407b-8aa2-2791c0fc7959)